huwenlong92/mdworm/README.md

 3. Open your browser and type `localhost:2333`

+### Win

+Not supported by now (Windows Sucks), but however you can easily achieve that by modifying the source code.
+If you want one really bad, please let me know by submitting an issue

 ## Arguments

-You can use `-p` to change the default port (`2333`), `-t` to change default code theme (`./public/css/themes/default.css`).
+You can use `-p` to change the default port (2333), `-t` to change default code theme (./public/css/themes/default.css).
-A full list of highlights theme can be found under `./public/css/themes/`,
+A full list of highlights themes can be found under `./public/css/themes/`

-here are some command line examples:
+Here are some command line examples:

     # listen on port 6666
     ./mdworm -p 6666

-    # change default theme to darcula
+    # change highlight theme to darcula
     ./mdworm -t darcula

-    # listen on port 6666 & change default theme to darcula
+    # listen on port 6666 & change highlight theme to darcula
     ./mdworm -p 6666 -t darcula

-    # to run in background just add &
+    # to run it in background, just add &
     ./mdworm -p 6666 &

 ## MIT License